 Descriptions of Registered Cultivars

-ORIGIN: Eucalyptus 'Vermillion Blaze' was selected from a tree growing in a private garden in Ballarat by Fon Ryan of Learmonth, Victoria.
-It is a sport of Eucalyptus ficifolia.
+ORIGIN: Corymbia 'Vermillion Blaze' was selected from a tree growing in a private garden in Ballarat by Fon Ryan of Learmonth, Victoria.
+It is a sport of Corymbia ficifolia.
 The name describes the brilliant flower colour.
 The cultivar was first received in March 1990.
 The application for registration was received from Mr. Fon Ryan of Learmonth, Victoria.
 This group of eucalypts were later placed in the genus Corymbia.

 DESCRIPTION: This cultivar has yellow white stamens which are consistently longer than is usual for this species.
 The flower colour is more brilliant and luminescent than other forms of the species with none of the fading with age or rain that normally occurs.
 The stamens age to a dark red.
 The largest flowers have an internal ring diameter of 14.5 mm and an outer ring of 16 mm.
 The maximum stamen length is 0.25 mm, giving an overall diameter of 63 mm, with a longer calyx tube.
 The fruits are very large and have a pronounced hourglass shape.